s20610/Gary-AndroidApp/README.md

 # Gary-AndroidApp
 This is a repository with source code of my engineering thesis project.
 Gary is an app that helps people with calling for help in emergency situations.
+It's fully translated into two languages: Polish and English

 Functionalities for User:
 * Creating a new incident (picking location on map, type of incident, number of victims)